jzell001/Transient-Execution-Attacks/POC2-spectre/README.md

-Credit for this work goes to Ryan Crosby and can be found here: https://github.com/crozone/SpectrePoC
+Credit for this work goes to Ryan Crosby (crzone) and can be found here: https://github.com/crozone/SpectrePoC

 # SpectrePoC